FindArticles FindArticles

 Tesla Hit With Major Model Y Window Safety Recall

-Tesla is recalling 7,301 Model Y SUVs in Australia after regulators flagged a safety defect in the driver’s-side power window.
-The automatic anti-pinch feature may fail to detect an obstruction and close with excessive force, creating a risk of injury.
-The federal infrastructure department issued the notice, adding another high-profile software-related recall to Tesla’s global quality ledger.
+Tesla is recalling 7,301 Model Y sport utility vehicles in Australia, after regulators identified a safety defect in the driver’s-side power window.
+Under certain driving conditions, the automatic anti-pinch function of the sunroof could misidentify an obstacle as being present and close with increased force, increasing the risk of injury.
+The notice came from the federal infrastructure department, and was another high-visibility software-related recall for Tesla’s global quality ledger.

 Table of Contents